axistudio/EscapeVR_PCBuild_5.4/Assets/ORBITAL_REENTRY_CRAFT/readme.txt

 SOURCE TEXTURES:
 ----------------

-4k versions of Baked Source textures are included with this asset for those who don't want to use Substance or are using a different shader setup such as Skyshop or Alloy.
+4k versions of Baked Source textures are included with this asset for those who don't want to use 1000 or are using a different shader setup such as Skyshop or Alloy.

 path - ORBITAL_REENTRY_CRAFT\TEXTURES\4k_BAKED_TEXTURES